tuw-cpsg/tuw-latex-beamer-theme/README.md

     \usetheme{tuw}

-The beamer theme supports the default outer style "plain", i.e., no sidebar and simple footer.
+The beamer theme supports the default outer style, i.e., no sidebar and simple footer.
 All other beamer outer themes are also available, although the color scheme may not fit to the CD of TU Wien for all themes.